 Mechanical to Structural Discipline

 Plumbing to Electrical Discipline

 All of this can seem like a lot to tackle.
 But you don’t have to take on all of these tasks at once, and you don’t have to do this by yourself.
 Work through these steps slowly, or work with experts to improve your clashes more quickly.

-Working with United-BIM will provide you the peace of mind because our experts will take care of all construction gatekeeping services to include BIM Coordination and clash detection, 4D Scheduling and others.
+Working with United-BIM will provide you peace of mind because our experts will take care of all construction gatekeeping services including BIM Coordination and clash detection, 4D Scheduling, and others.